Survey finds DC managers want more efficiency, not horsepower

 A new research report conducted by Futuriom and sponsored by Mellanox Technologies - ‘Untold Secrets of the Efficient Data Center’ - asserts with the deceleration of Moore’s Law (the observation that the number of transistors in a dense integrated circuit doubles about every two years) and the drive for domain-specific processors and edge computing, there is a growing focus on solutions to optimise network efficiency.

-The report was based on the responses from more than 200 director level or higher data centre professionals from the US, the UK, and China to dig deeper into how they’re addressing the challenge of supporting high-power applications like artificial intelligence and big data analytics across public, private, and hybrid clouds, by examining their actual working practices and the key trends.
+The report was based on the responses from more than 200 director level or higher data center professionals from the US, the UK, and China to dig deeper into how they’re addressing the challenge of supporting high-power applications like artificial intelligence and big data analytics across public, private, and hybrid clouds, by examining their actual working practices and the key trends.

 According to the study, there is an increasing interest in software-defined virtualisation and network optimisation strategies.
-What’s more, processor offload and SmartNICs (more advanced network interface cards) are now the favoured solutions for improving data centre performance, while deploying more servers is least favoured.
+What’s more, processor offload and SmartNICs (more advanced network interface cards) are now the favoured solutions for improving data center performance, while deploying more servers is least favoured.

 “If you want to cut through hype and rumour to find out what is really happening, you ask the people at the coal face,” says Mellanox Technologies VP of marketing Kevin Deierling.